Skip to Main Content

 Overview

 Circulation issues can increase the risk of frostbite, which usually occurs in peripheral areas of the body located farther from the heart.
-(To help preserve warmth in the body’s core, where the major organs are located, the vascular system will decrease blood flow [vasoconstriction] to the extremities in the presence of extreme cold.)
+(To help preserve warmth in the body’s core, where the major organs are located, the vascular system will decrease blood flow [vasoconstriction] to the extremities in extreme cold.)

-Infants and young children are particularly at risk because they can’t always communicate their symptoms and lose heat from the skin more readily,” says Sara Perkins, MD, a Yale Medicine dermatologist.
+“Infants and young children are particularly at risk because they can’t always communicate their symptoms and lose heat from the skin more readily,” says Sara Perkins, MD, a Yale Medicine dermatologist.

 People of all ages should be on alert for frostbite, though.
-“Temperature changes, moisture and underlying health conditions can all influence the risk for developing frostbite,” she adds.
+“Temperature changes, moisture, and underlying health conditions can all influence the risk for developing frostbite,” she adds.

 What are the symptoms of frostbite?